-Even if this pre-puberty ideal is not possible, the female hormonal treatment of the transsexual boy-to-girl can still have remarkable results if begun while the body is still at its most receptive age - the critical puberty years between about 11 and 17 (depending on the individual), but the earlier the better.
+Even if it not possible to begin female hormonal hormonal treatment before a male puberty has commenced, the results can still be remarkable results if started whilst the body is still at its most receptive age - the critical puberty years between about 11 and 17 (depending on the individual), but the earlier the better.
 It is no coincidence that so many transsexual women who famed for their looks had begun taking hormones by 17 - Jenny Hiloudaki, Tula, Hari-su, Roberta Close, Dana International, etc.

 Doctors certainly seem to agree that giving - for example - a 13-year-old transsexual boy-to-girl doses of oestrogen will make her physically far more attractive as an adult women.
 However they also agonise about the possible negative consequences - and perhaps their potential legal liabilities from prescribing female hormone to "boys".

 Young transsexuals often struggle to understand the medical "best practice" guidelines that affect their life.
 Riley (pictured right, age 9) was when 12 diagnosed both oestrogen and testosterone blockers.
 It was explained to her that this would make her body more feminine, her voice won't deepen and that she could eventually develop breasts - but that she would be infertile.
 Her reaction was "But I can adopt babies ... why can't the doctors take my testicles off now?"